 So maybe not so much with the relaxing and a little more with the doing something to actually – you know – wow your client.

 You’re doing an outstanding job.
 That’s the first item on the list, not the only thing on the list.

-This is where most people forget about the lifecycle part of lifecycle marketing and then are genuinely surprised when that lovely client who looked longingly at you over conference tables now doesn't take your calls.
+This is where most people forget about the lifecycle part of the methodology and then are genuinely surprised when that lovely client who looked longingly at you over conference tables now doesn’t take your calls.

 That’s really simple – you didn’t close the loop.
 Instead, the tail end of the Wow phase is left flapping in the wind.
 This really sucks because all your hard work is being consistently and systemically wasted.